Gold Digger (Kanye West song): Cover versions and appearances in media

 On July 24, 2006, Welsh rock band the Automatic performed a cover of "Gold Digger" at the University of London Union, London.
-Member Alex Pennie delivered the vocals, whereas support band Viva Machine were wrapped in bandages and body–popped into the mosh pit.
+Keyboardist Alex Pennie delivered the vocals, whereas support band Viva Machine were wrapped in bandages and body–popped into the mosh pit.
 On August 29, 2006, the Automatic, Capdown, Adequate Seven, and GLC performed the cover at the Reading Festival.
 In September, it was reported that the band were awaiting permission to include the cover as the B-side to a single.
 During the first US headlining show of the Automatic's Not Accepted Anywhere album tour at Bowery Ballroom in New York City on July 26, 2007, they performed the cover in a punk style.
 Pennie returned for the performance after being absent for two songs, shouting the vocals.
 At the 2007 Get Loaded in the Park festival, the band performed the cover with English musician Newton Faulkner, who contributed vocals and percussive guitar.
 That same year, a limited edition 7" vinyl was released across the UK for their single "Raoul", featuring a performance of "Gold Digger" from the 2006 Leeds Festival as the B-side.
 In 2009, characters Will Schuester and New Directions covered the song for American TV series Glee's second episode "Showmance".
 The cover was released on the soundtrack album Glee: The Music, Volume 1 on November 3 of that year, and it reached number 59 on the ARIA Singles Chart.